Tato House | Tato Architects / Yo Shimada

 Surprisingly comfortable thermal condition of living has been experienced throughout the four seasons.
 The air in the living room on the third floor absorbed solar radiation through the skylight in winter, and in summer it made air conditioners useless to shade the skylight with the leaves of vine and to utilize ventilation by gravitation and breeze through windows.

 A contributable factor will be the climate of Kobe where the mountains and the sea meet.
-This example may hint an idea for architecture in peculiar to Asian monsoon region.
+This example may hint at an idea for architecture peculiar to the Asian monsoon region.